salvatorecampagna/pokedex/README.md

 - `logging.level.root` (default: ERROR): the logging level used by the application when writing messages to the console.
 - `server.port` (default: 5000): the port the server will listen to for HTTP requests;
 - `service.pokemon.details.url` (default: https://pokeapi.co/api/v2/pokemon-species/%s): a string identifying the endpoint
     for the first service API call.
 - `service.pokemon.translate.url` (default: https://api.funtranslations.com/translate/%s.json): a string identifying the
   endpoint for the second service API call.
-- `hystrix.threadpool.pokemon-translate.coreSize` (default = 20): the size of the thread pool used to run threads calling the first REST API (first API).
-- `hystrix.threadpool.pokemon-translate.maximumSize` (default = 50): the maximum thread pool size used to run threads calling the first REST API.
-Under high-load the number of threads will increase up to this value (first API).
-- `hystrix.threadpool.pokemon-translate.maxQueueSize` (default = 50): the maximum queue size set in front of the thread pool.
-  If set to -1, no queue is used and Hystrix will block the request until a thread becomes available (first API).
-- `hystrix.threadpool.pokemon-translate.queueSizeRejectionThreshold` (default = 300): the maximum queue size for request
-  above which requests will be discarded (first API).
-- `hystrix.threadpool.pokemon-translate.allowMaximumSizeToDivergeFromCoreSize` (default = true): allows threads to be created if required to serve more requests (first API).
-- `hystrix.threadpool.pokemon-translate.keepAliveTimeMinutes` (default = 1): after threads are created to serve more requests
-  this is the time they will be kept around before they are release to return to the normal thread pool size (first API).
-- `hystrix.threadpool.pokemon-details.coreSize` (default = 20): the size of the thread pool used to run threads calling the first REST API (second API).
+- `hystrix.threadpool.pokemon-details.coreSize` (default = 20): the size of the thread pool used to run threads calling the first REST API.
 - `hystrix.threadpool.pokemon-details.maximumSize` (default = 50): the maximum thread pool size used to run threads calling the first REST API.
-Under high-load the number of threads will increase up to this value (second API).
+Under high-load the number of threads will increase up to this value.
 - `hystrix.threadpool.pokemon-details.maxQueueSize` (default = 50): the maximum queue size set in front of the thread pool.
-  If set to -1, no queue is used and Hystrix will block the request until a thread becomes available (second API).
+  If set to -1, no queue is used and Hystrix will block the request until a thread becomes available.
 - `hystrix.threadpool.pokemon-details.queueSizeRejectionThreshold` (default = 300): the maximum queue size for request
-  above which requests will be discarded (second API).
+  above which requests will be discarded.
-- `hystrix.threadpool.pokemon-details.allowMaximumSizeToDivergeFromCoreSize` (default = true): allows threads to be created if required to serve more requests (second API).
+- `hystrix.threadpool.pokemon-details.allowMaximumSizeToDivergeFromCoreSize` (default = true): allows threads to be created if required to serve more requests.
 - `hystrix.threadpool.pokemon-details.keepAliveTimeMinutes` (default = 1): after threads are created to serve more requests
+  this is the time they will be kept around before they are release to return to the normal thread pool size.
+- `hystrix.threadpool.pokemon-translate.coreSize` (default = 20): the size of the thread pool used to run threads calling the second REST API.
+- `hystrix.threadpool.pokemon-translate.maximumSize` (default = 50): the maximum thread pool size used to run threads calling the second REST API.
+Under high-load the number of threads will increase up to this value.
+- `hystrix.threadpool.pokemon-translate.maxQueueSize` (default = 50): the maximum queue size set in front of the thread pool.
+  If set to -1, no queue is used and Hystrix will block the request until a thread becomes available.
+- `hystrix.threadpool.pokemon-translate.queueSizeRejectionThreshold` (default = 300): the maximum queue size for request
+  above which requests will be discarded.
+- `hystrix.threadpool.pokemon-translate.allowMaximumSizeToDivergeFromCoreSize` (default = true): allows threads to be created if required to serve more requests.
+- `hystrix.threadpool.pokemon-translate.keepAliveTimeMinutes` (default = 1): after threads are created to serve more requests
-  this is the time they will be kept around before they are release to return to the normal thread pool size (second API).
+  this is the time they will be kept around before they are release to return to the normal thread pool size.

 **NOTE:** the values I provided as default values should not be considered the best possible choice and this is also the reason why all these properties can be set on the command line overriding the default values.
 My opinion is that: